-Last year they launched their newest bag, the Matador SEG42, which promises to be the ultimate minimalist backpack for one bag travel.
+Last year they launched their newest bag, the Matador SEG42, which promises to be the ultimate minimalist backpack for one-bag travel.
 Right away, it’s clear that this is a really unique bag.

-As the name implies, the 42-liter bag has 5 segments that divide the pack into individual compartments.
+As the name implies, the 42-liter bag has five segments that divide the pack into individual compartments.
 Each compartment is self-contained, effectively eliminating the need for packing cubes.
 Each compartment operates independently, so there’s incredibly flexible storage throughout.
 There is also a 30-liter version, the Matador SEG30.

-Stow-able laptop straps mean this bag can go from duffel to backpack mode quickly.
+Stowable laptop straps mean this bag can go from duffel to backpack mode quickly.

 Materials & Aesthetic

 As with every other Matador backpack, the materials used on the SEG30 are fantastic.
-The waterproof 840D nylon outer has a great tactical quality to it and provides enough durability and protection for pretty much whatever you (or the weather) throws at it.
+The waterproof 840D nylon outer has a great tactical quality to it and provides enough durability and protection for pretty much whatever you (or the weather) throw at it.

 Each zipper is also waterproof, differentiating itself from other bags that typically only have one or two waterproof compartments.
 I would say they probably could’ve gone with more oversized, beefier zippers; I’d be a little concerned, really yanking on these things to zip up the bag.
-And they don’t use YKK zippers either, so I’m thinking this is one of the areas Matador is saving on cost.
+And they don’t use YKK zippers either, so I think this is one of the areas Matador is saving on cost.

 The bag’s aesthetic is pretty minimalistic, but the zippers across the front almost give it a nearly tactical-esque appearance.
 Despite the zippers on the outside, it manages to stay pretty sleek, with no straps or lashes dangling off the sides…I hate those.